Mark-AIICT/CAD-2/README.md

 3. run the command **git clone https://github.com/Mark-AIICT/CAD-2.git**
 4. Navigate to **c:\CAD-2\setups**, then right-mouse click **bootstrap.cmd** and **run as administrator**
 5. Change your display settings to a better resolution
-6. It's a good idea to then reboot the lab machine
+6. Change your default browser to google chrome